yossi-eynav/development-service-worker/README.md

 Especially useful in these use-cases:
   - Use production data instead of mocks and stubs
   - Debug production bugs easily
-  - No need to process requests on localhost besides static ones when working on FE issues.
+  - No need to process requests on localhost besides static assets requests when working on FE issues.

 ## TL;DR:
 [Watch the demo video](https://s3.amazonaws.com/yossi-eynav-uploads/dev-sw-demo.mp4)